 American Academy of Neurology (AAN) 65th Annual Meeting.
 Abstract S40.005.
 Presented March 20.
 Drs.
 Peres and Kurth.

-Berberine is one of my favorite plant extracts.
+Berberine and Bacteria Berberine is one of my favorite plant extracts.
 It is a yellow alkaloid found in plants such as Goldenseal, Coptis and Barberry.
 I have used Berberine extensively to deal with intestinal infections and inflammation.
 It appears to enhance the growth of favorable bacteria in the gut over pathogens.
 This improved balance of gut bacteria may explain how berberine lowers blood sugar, blood pressure and cholesterol, and reduces fat in the liver.
 Berberine also appears helpful in the treatment of breast, prostate and colon cancer as well as protecting normal cells in radiotherapy.
 Consider Berberine when you see disordered intestines especially in combination with metabolic syndrome tendencies.

 Toothpaste and Asthma?